leo-capvano/Youtube-Transcriptor/README.md

 ## Features
 - Extract transcriptions from YouTube videos.
-- Support for multiple languages.
+- Support for multiple languages. (translate a youtube transcription [English and Italian supported])
 - Simple and easy-to-use interface.

 ## Set-up